syndicato-de-gato/btcpayserver-doc/UseCase.md

 * Saving time (easy integration and installation)
 * Protecting yourself from interference in your business (self-sovereignty)

 To enjoy most of these benefits, you don't even need to run a BTCPay server yourself, you could just create an account on someone else's server.
 It will be even easier to set up for free or a fee depending on the host's choice.
-Downside is that you will rely on the server admin to keep it functional and up-to-date.
+The downside is that you will rely on the server admin to keep it functional and up-to-date.

-With the growth of your business it will eventually become important to set-up your own server to be really independent.
+With the growth of your business it will eventually become important to set-up your own server to be truly independent.

 Want to give it a try?
 Here is an up-to-date list of [third-party hosts](ThirdPartyHosting.md).